joereddington/paperwriting/grouppaperwriting.md

 # What problems do we have left?

 Here's a selection:

 * Four people expecting to do 25% of the work.
 * Nobody wants to write the first draft.
 * I did the last version

 How do I solve that in fiction?
-Everybody in the room at the same time.

 ---

 # The room where it happens.

 * This is a sprint
-* Can be a zoom room.
+* Everybody in the same place (can(ish) be zoom) at the same time.
 * Need a collaborative writing platform (drive, dropbox, etherpad, overleaf, idc)
 * You all give equal time.
 * Never a time when you don't have stuff to do.
 * They are fun, but they are still work and you need a few of them

 > Looking at the submission guidelines, I think we probably need three three hour sprints to really crush this.
 If everybody is in, then I'll send a Doddle poll out.